Lall-091/sql-docs/azure-sql/database/private-endpoint-overview.md

 - Allow **outbound** communication from the VNET hosting the client to port range 1433 to 65535.

-- Use the **latest version of drivers that have redirect support built in.** Redirect support is included in ODBC, OLEDB, NET SqlClient Data Provider, Core .NET SqlClient Data Provider, and JDBC (version 9.4 or above) drivers.
+- Use the **latest version of drivers that have redirect support built in.** Redirect support is included in ODBC, OLE DB, .NET SqlClient Data Provider, Core .NET SqlClient Data Provider, and JDBC (version 9.4 or above) drivers.
 Connections originating from all other drivers are proxied.

 After meeting the prerequisite, clients need to explicitly [choose **Redirect** connection policy](connectivity-architecture.md#connection-policy).
 If the connection policy has been set to **Redirect** before the private endpoint was set up, you might have to toggle the connection policy after setting up the private endpoint.